 Many digital nomads have embraced the influencer lifestyle as a source of passive income.
 The growth of influencers have given rise to the stereotype of affluent, attractive people posting enviable photos on social media from exotic locations.
 In truth, many digital nomads just want to get away from the grind and are too busy working on their small business to post flashy photos.

 These down-to-earth digital nomads use more than social media to get their job done.
 They rely on modern communication tools to ensure clients and colleagues can reach them at all times, regardless of location.
 That’s why many digital nomads have chosen a VoIP service for their communication needs.

 How Digital Nomads Work from Anywhere

-A VoIP (voice over internet protocol) service is a great way for a digital nomad to maintain a local telephone number while travelling the world.
+A VoIP Phone System (voice over internet protocol) is a great way for a digital nomad to maintain a local telephone number while travelling the world.
 As long as they have internet or mobile data, a user can get their regular phone service anywhere.
 Plus, there are tons of features that make it superior to traditional telephone services, with the added benefit of zero roaming fees!
 Here are some of our favourite features.

 No Switching Numbers

 It’s a real hassle to change your number whenever you move.
 It’s disruptive for clients and may cause you to lose out on new business.
 With a VoIP service, you get to keep a local number.
 Wherever you are in the world, you’ll never pay roaming fees if you use a VoIP service.